 Should you use videos in your email marketing campaigns?
-It depends.
+It depends, but did you know that adding videos to your email content can increase click rates by 300%?

 If you feel like the text in your email is not enough to capture your audience's attention and want to build a connection with them, you can use videos in your email marketing strategy.